A headshot of Rhi Storer

 About Me

-Freelance journalist specialising in investigations, news, and data journalism.
+Freelance journalist specialising in investigations, news, B2B publications, and data journalism.

 Previously, Senior Reporter at Schools Week, Local Democracy Reporter at Birmingham Mail and BBC, and Reporter at The Guardian.